Providing Land Survey Since 1977

 Why should someone consider a career as a surveyor?

 If you are someone who loves the outdoors, working directly with clients, and coordinating your own schedule, then surveying is the career for you.
-It is very intriguing to be involved with the steps that transition a farm field into a multi-story development in a just a few months.
+It is very intriguing to be involved with the steps that transition a farm field into a multi-story development in just a few months.
 Satisfaction is gained knowing that our clients are taken care of.
 That level of satisfaction shows when clients call upon us time and time again to help coordinate their next successful project. — Ted Jansen, Land Surveyor

 There are many disciplines within the survey profession, so there’s really no limit to the type of work that you can pursue.
 There’s a place in this career for tech geeks, outdoorsmen, historical researchers, builders, etc. — Eric Miller, PLS, Survey Business Unit Leader

 In your opinion, what types of skills or traits are essential to have as a surveyor?